 You can listen to our interview below, or listen on iTunes, and subscribe for more interviews with AI luminaries and machine learning researchers from around the globe.

-Bostrom’s Views on Existential Risk (in AI and Otherwise)
+Dr. Nick Bostrom on Existential Risk in AI (and Otherwise)

 In our interview, Bostrom defines existential risk as a concept, “a lens through which to focus our gaze when we’re trying to prioritize between different global concerns.”